uphold/validator.js-asserts/README.md

 	* `asFloat` - whether to return the difference rounded down or as float.
 	* `fromDate` - the date where the diff is measured with.
 If omitted, defaults to `now`.
 	* `unit` - the unit of the difference measurement (`years`, `months`, `weeks`, `days`, `hours`, `minutes` and `seconds`).

-### Country

-Tests if the value is a valid country by alpha-3 code, alpha-2 code, common name, official name or alternative spelling names.
-The difference from the `Iso3166Country` assert is that it is less rigid in its definitions since it is based on a community-effort rather than a standards body where rules are very strict.

-### CreditCard

-Tests if the value is a valid credit card number using the Luhn10 algorithm.

 ### Email